 Colleges and universities have developed partnerships to better respond to various student challenges.
 Those educational institutions also have tapped into other relationships to create integrated and comprehensive programs and services for student veterans and their families.
 This approach that fully addresses issues, including health care and employment, helps these veterans stay in college and fulfill their educational goals.

 Institutions are learning what works and what doesn’t work for veterans.
 By letting them have a say in policies and procedures, veterans will feel integrated and have a sense of contributing to improving programs and resources.
 A true sense of belonging makes the transition that much smoother.

 The Post 9/11 GI Bill has changed the way benefits are disbursed, causing delayed educational financial assistance to veterans.
 Instead of adding to this frustrating process, colleges and universities are adopting tuition options as well as for the purchase of books and supplies.

 Recognizing that veterans have spent their military career serving their country, National Louis University’s Veterans Program now serves them with a comprehensive array of programs and services.
 From career development services to financial aid, NLU helps veterans make a smooth transfer from military to academia and to a career in the civilian workplace.

-As part of National Louis University’s Veterans Program, the Director of Armed Services and his team works with students to identify different support available to them through the University, including key partnerships.
+As part of National Louis University’s Veterans Program, the Director of Veteran Student Coordination and his team works with students to identify different support available to them through the University, including key partnerships.